 If you look back to your favorite song, what do you think makes the track great?
 The beats or the lyrics involved?
 The answer lies in how your favorite song was produced.
 Every track has that thing that makes it great; that instinctive feeling makes you want to hear and dance to the beat.
-If you’ve come across the you tube chimes of freedom, you probably know what we are talking about.
-But what are the essentials of making great music?
-That’s what we’ll be trying to answer in this piece.
-Read on to find out.

 An impeccable song structure is an important part of making great music.
 It also acts as a guide to making a great song.
 You can picture it as a road map to make some incredible beats or a melody.
 It is a path that tells you when and where to use certain instruments.
 When structuring, think of where the hook will come in, the chorus, and so on.